kapouer/matchdom/README.md

 - html: converts string to a dom fragment
 - xml: converts string to an xml fragment
 - url: converts string to an URL instance
-- batt: convert to html boolean attribute
+- list: convert boolean to last name, or object to list of keys having true-ish values
 - keys: array of keys
 - values: array of values
 - entries: arrays of {key, value}